danp0kes/triple-ten-projects/projects/instacart-eda/README.md

 # Instacart (Exploratory Data Analysis)

-The full python notebook project can be found [here.](instacart.ipynb)
+The loom overview can be found here and the full python notebook project [here.](instacart.ipynb)

-A loom overview can be found here.

 ## Purpose